-Under the RWHAP legislation, the Secretary has flexibility regarding the imposition of penalties for UOBs.
-Supplemental funds cannot be carried over, but are subject to offset.
+Under the RWHAP legislation, unobligated supplemental funds cannot be carried over, but are subject to offset.
 If a grant recipient has a UOB of supplemental funds, the recipient remains eligible for a future year RWHAP Part A award, including supplemental funds.